umeshchounde/CloudProjectITCS6190/index.md

 Weighted false positive rate = 0.091249

-## 10.**Project Accomplisments**
+## 10.**Project Accomplishments**
 * Implemented Naive Bayes classification algorithm using Spark
 * Trained model using Decision Tree classifier in Spark MLib
 * Compared classification algorithms for activity classification

 ## **Future Scope**
-* Improve Accruracy of classifier
+* Improve Accuracy of classifier
 * Improve performance and time in data pre-processing stage
 * Determine better feature for sensor data

 ## 7.**Software**

-Please find below list of different softwares we have used for this project
+Please find below list of different software we have used for this project
 * Spark for data extraction, model training and evaluation
 * AWS EMR cluster for execution of the code
 * Spark MLib library for Decision Tree algorithm